Projects and Research Activities

 Adaptation and Contextualization of Vroom for Pakistan

-AKU (through the Institute of Educational Development and Human Development Programme) will integrate Vroom in this project to influence processes by which individuals, families, communities and social groups progress towards achieving their full potential for physical, mental, social, and economic health and wellbeing in the selected geographies.
+The lessons learned will inform the scale-up of Vroom in Pakistan and similar contexts to reach more parents/caregivers for strengthening relationships and children’s development and learning outcomes.
+Aga Khan University Human Development Program-[AKU-HDP] and Aga Khan University Institute for Educational Development [AKUIED]) will integrate Vroom into this project to influence processes by which individuals, families, communities, and social groups progress toward achieving their full potential for physical, mental, social, and economic health and well-being in the selected geographies.
 In doing so, the project will contribute towards the broader goals of breaking the intergenerational cycle of poverty, illiteracy, and poor care through designing and implementing community-based and school-based ECD projects and programs influencing policies.

 Maternal mental health and children’s social-emotional competence during COVID-19 pandemic in Pakistan